 What is max split size mb?

 By default, max split size mb is not explicitly set in PyTorch.
 However, the CUDA memory allocator dynamically determines the best split size based on memory demands.
-If you experience excessive fragmentation or OOM errors, manually configuring max_split_siz
+If you experience excessive fragmentation or OOM errors, manually configuring max_split_size can be beneficial.

 How to Set max_split_size